pp81381/nice_tt6/README.md

-`CoverManager`|A class that manages the controller connection and a set of covers<br>Can be used as an async context manager `Cover`|A sensor class that can be used to monitor the position of a cover `TT6Cover`|Class that sends commands to a `Cover` that is connected to the TTBus
+`CoverManager`|A class that manages the controller connection and a set of covers<br>Can be used as an async context manager `Cover`|A sensor class that can be used to monitor the position of a cover `TT6Cover`|Class that sends commands to a `Cover` that is connected to the TTBus `PostMovementNotifier`|Helper class that resets a cover to idle after movement has stopped

 <br>Example (also see [example3.py](#Examples) below):